Imperial Trans-Antarctic Expedition: Ross Sea Party

-Return to civilization, and aftermath
+Return to civilisation, and aftermath

-The rescued party, having had its last contact with civilization in 1914, was unaware of the course of the Great War.
+The rescued party, having had its last contact with civilisation in 1914, was unaware of the course of the Great War.
 News of Shackleton's safe arrival in the Falklands briefly eclipsed war news in the British newspapers on 2 June 1916.
-Yelcho had a "triumphal" welcome in Punta Areas after its successful mission.
+Yelcho had a "triumphal" welcome in Punta Arenas after its successful mission.
 The rescuees were then moved to the port of Valparaíso in Central Chile where they had again a warm welcome, from there they were repatriated.
 The expedition returned home in piecemeal fashion, at a critical stage in the war, without the normal honours and civic receptions.
 When Shackleton himself finally arrived in England on 29 May 1917, after a short American lecture tour, his return was barely noticed.